Felicity Party

 It was founded on 20 July 2001 after the Virtue Party (FP) was banned by the Constitutional Court.
 While the party's reformist wing formed the Justice and Development Party (AKP), the hardliners founded the Felicity Party.
 Although an Islamist party, its policy platform covers the whole span of political issues in Turkey.

-The Felicity Party's vote has been weakened by the success of the moderately Islamic Justice and Development Party government.
-It has repeatedly condemned the Turkish government's desire to join the European Union, and relationship with Israel and the United States.
-It has argued that Turkey must adapt its military and foreign policy stance to meet what it argues are increasing threats coming from the West to all Muslim countries.
-The Party's platform is based strongly around Necmettin Erbakan's ideas and philosophy.
+The Felicity Party's vote has been weakened by the success of the moderately Islamist AKP government.
+It has repeatedly condemned the Turkish government's aspiration to join the European Union, and relationship with Israel and the United States.
+It has argued that Turkey must adapt its military and foreign policy stance to meet what it argues are increasing threats coming from the West to all Islamic countries.
+The Party's platform is based on Necmettin Erbakan's ideas and philosophy, known as Millî Görüş.

-The Felicity Party works both as a political party and an enormous social organization.
-It has party branches in nearly every district, small town and city in the country.
-In the past it has organized demonstrations on a wide range of issues, often involving tens of thousands of participants.
-Thousands of protesters joined SP organized demonstrations against the 2004 attack on Fallujah, against the cartoons of Muhammad in newspapers around the world, and most recently against Israel's invasion of Gaza during the 2008–2009 Israel–Gaza conflict.

-Electoral results
+History

 The Felicity Party has not been particularly successful electorally, polling just 2.5% of the vote in the 2002 general elections, thereby failing to pass the 10% threshold necessary to gain representation in the Turkish Grand National Assembly.
 It was slightly more successful in the local elections of 29 March 2004, winning 4.1% of the vote and a number of mayoralties, although none of any particular significance.
 In the 2011 election they were reduced to 1.24% on the vote.
 During the period, Recai Kutan (20 July 2001 – 11 May 2003 and again 30 January 2004 – 29 March 2008), Necmettin Erbakan (11 May 2003 – 30 January 2004 and again from 17 October 2010 till his death on 27 February 2011) and Numan Kurtulmuş (26 October 2008 – 1 October 2010) were leaders.
 In June 2015 elections it won 2.06% of the votes.